-Linda K. Stone, a pension actuary with multifaceted experience in the consulting, corporate, and nonprofit arenas, is the senior pension fellow at the American Academy of Actuaries.
+Linda K. Stone, a retirement actuary with multifaceted experience in the consulting, corporate, and nonprofit arenas, is the senior retirement fellow at the American Academy of Actuaries.

 In this role, Ms. Stone serves as the U.S. actuarial profession’s chief public policy liaison, and communicates the Academy’s work, on pension, Social Security, and other retirement issues.

 Ms. Stone most recently worked for a corporate sponsor of a large defined-benefit plan on de-risking strategies and administration issues.
 Previously, she was with Willis Towers Watson and predecessor firms for over 25 years, including serving as East Region retirement practice leader responsible for all retirement clients and staff.